biosustain/Maud/docs/theory/statistics.rst

 - enzyme/metabolite-in-compartment inhibition and dissociation constants
 - enzyme concentrations
 - unbalanced metabolite concentrations

+The distinction between balanced and unbalanced metabolites is also found in the statistical model.
+Where information about the unbalanced metabolites is parsed in the form of a prior, whereas the balanced metabolites are evaluated as a model likelihood.
+This distinction becomes aparent when considering what the unbalanced metabolites represent, which is a boundary condition.
+These define the outcome of systems of differential equations, in the case of Maud this happens to be balanced metabolite concentrations and fluxes.
+And, our knowledge about the state of each condition is only conveyed through the boundary conditions:
+* unbalanced metabolite concentrations,
+* enzyme concentrations,
+* kinetic parameters, and,
+* drains.

 For metabolite formation energies, which can be both negative and positive numbers, Maud allows users to specific independent normal priors.